- Download our Shanghai Schools Guide

 A different kind of experience can be enjoyed by escaping the urban bustle.
 The Yuyuan Gardens is a natural retreat as well as a reminder of the city’s ancient history, while places such as the Shanghai Museum allow new residents to learn about the city’s past.

-Attractions in Shanghai
+Recommended attractions in Shanghai

 Shanghai’s picturesque waterfront promenade stretches along the Huangpu River for around one mile (1.6km) and was once the most famous street in Asia.
 The area is lined with interesting Art Deco buildings such as the Shanghai Pudong Development Bank and provides picturesque views of the city.

 Situated on the People’s Square, the Shanghai Museum is a place that all new residents should spend some time exploring.
 The museum contains more than 120,000 precious works of art and historical artefacts.
-The museum has a number of galleries and three temporary exhibition halls, and is considered by many to be the best museum in China.
+The museum has a number of galleries and three temporary exhibition halls and is considered by many to be the best museum in China.

 Dating back to the Ming Dynasty in 1559, the Yuyuan Gardens are a breathtaking example of Chinese classical gardens that have been laid out in intricate designs filled with pavilions, rockeries, mazes and ponds which offer a retreat from the hustle and bustle of the city.